onesimus-systems/sysreporter/README.md

 SysReporter
 ===========

-SysReporter is a bash script that runs and aggregates a set of reports about its host server.
+SysReporter is a bash script that runs and aggregates a set of reports about its host system.
 The report can then be emailed to the system administrator on a daily, hourly, minutely basis.

 Requirements
 ------------